Hassan Yousuf

 Hassan Yousuf (Arabic:حسن يوسف) (born 29 January 1992) is an Emirati footballer.
-He currently plays as a winger for Emirates.
+He plays as a winger.

 Career

 Al-Wasl

 Hassan Yousuf started his career at Al-Wasl and is a product of the Al-Wasl's youth system.
 On 24 April 2011, Hassan Yousuf made his professional debut for Al-Wasl against Ittihad Kalba in the Pro League, replacing Alexandre Oliveira.